Radiant Black: Issues

-Spin-Offs
+Spin-offs

 On February 23, 2022, the first issue of the Massive-Verse superhero crossover event series titled Supermassive, written by Kyle Higgins & Ryan Parrott, and illustrated by Mat Groom & Francesco Manna aired.
 Starring Radiant Black along with the Image Comics debut of INFERNO GIRL RED and the first appearance of Rogue Sun and Dead Lucky.
-The title has since then seen a total of 3 releases—Supermassive(2022), (2023), and (2024).
+The title has since then seen a total of 3 releases—Supermassive (2022), (2023), and (2024).

-A 5-issue miniseries spinoff titled Radiant Red, written by Cherish Chen and Illustrated by David Lafuente & Miquelon Muerto, set in the same Massive-Verse as Radiant Black—following another radiant-powered hero named Satomi Shen—a middle school teacher who gains the ability to absorb matter from the red Radiant and initially uses it to commit crime, was announced and has completely aired, with the first issue released on May 9, 2022.
+A 5-issue miniseries spinoff titled Radiant Red: Crime & Punishment, written by Cherish Chen and Illustrated by David Lafuente & Miquelon Muerto, set in the same Massive-Verse as Radiant Black—following another radiant-powered hero named Satomi Shen—a middle school teacher who gains the ability to absorb matter from the red Radiant and initially uses it to commit crime, was announced and has completely aired, with the first issue released on May 9, 2022.

-Another 5-issue miniseries spinoff titled Radiant Pink, written by Meghan Camarena & Melissa Flores, and illustrated by Emma Kubert set in the Massive-Verse has fully aired, with the first issue releasing on December 7, 2022.
-It follows Eva—a video game streamer who gains the ability to teleport from the pink Radiant and is secretly the Superhero Radiant Pink—using her alter ego to increase her stream views, which invites a squad of mercenaries hunting for the radiant that powers her.
+Another five-issue miniseries spin-off titled Radiant Pink: Across the Universe, written by Meghan Camarena and Melissa Flores, and illustrated by Emma Kubert, began publishing on December 7, 2022.
+It follows Eva—a video game streamer who gains the ability to teleport from the pink Radiant and is secretly the superhero Radiant Pink—using her alter ego to increase her stream views, which invites a squad of mercenaries hunting for the radiant that powers her.

 In other media

 A one minute long animated trailer for the comic series featuring the original song "RADIANT" by Crisis Couture was released on January 8, 2021.
 An animated short film called "VERSUS" about a fight between the characters Radiant Black and Blaze of C.O.W.L. was released on YouTube on June 22, 2022 and a QR code to the video was hidden as an easter egg in Radiant Black #15.
 The film was written by Kyle Higgins and Alec Siegel, animated by Tiger Animation and featured the voices of Will Friedle as Radiant Black, Reginald James, Rick Cramer and David Sobolov.

 In April 2024, it was announced an audiobook adaptation of Radiant Black would release later that year.
 Rider Strong is set to play the voice of Nathan with Friedle reprising his role as Marshall from the animated short.
 Higgins will serve as writer, director, and narrator for the adaptation.
-Further casting was announced at San Diego Comic-Con 2024, including Kim Rhodes as Mrs. Burnett, Loren Lester as Mr. Burnett, Todd Stashwick as <001>, Melissa Navia as Eva Reyes / Radiant Pink, Anne Yatco as Satomi Sone / Radiant Red, Troy Baker as Guy / Shift, Ross Marquand as the Radiant Black Colossal, Damion Poitier as Officer Peters, Kevin Porter as Officer Mills, Kaiji Tang as Owen Fujimoto, and Phil Morris as Wendell George / Radiant Yellow.
+Further casting was announced at San Diego Comic-Con 2024, including Kim Rhodes as Mrs. Burnett, Loren Lester as Mr. Burnett, Todd Stashwick as <001>, Melissa Navia as Eva Reyes / Radiant Pink, Anne Yatco as Satomi Sone / Radiant Red, Troy Baker as Guy / Shift, Damion Poitier as the Radiant Black Colossal and Officer Peters, Kevin Porter as Officer Mills, Kaiji Tang as Owen Fujimoto, and Phil Morris as Wendell George / Radiant Yellow.
+Cherish Chen, who co-wrote issue 6 of Radiant Black and the Radiant Red miniseries, will also narrate alongside Higgins.